 How to Stop Negative Thinking — Video

-Below is a video of me diving deeper into the topic of how to stop negative thoughts.
-The video complements the article, so feel free to watch it, and then continue reading.
+Below is an older video of mine that is still relevant today.
+The video complements the article, so feel free to watch it, and then continue reading below.

 Step #1 – Awareness

-The first step is to notice when a thought appears that brings up a negative feeling within you.
+The first step is to notice when a thought appears that brings up a negative feeling.

-For example, if I have a thought pop in that is about not having enough money, I can observe it, which makes me less likely to get caught up in the story it weaves.
+For example, if I have a thought about not having enough money, I can observe it, which makes me less likely to get caught up in the story it weaves.